'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Clarksburg, Md.

 I played this song in the midst of dealing with a close friend's suicide and having to figure out how to officiate his funeral with a broken heart (I'm a minister).
-My wife and I listened to this song on a cross country trip together after I lost my job and we had to move in with my parents for a time.
+My wife and I listened to this song on a cross-country trip together after I lost my job and we had to move in with my parents for a time.
 Our worship leader occasionally breaks out in this song prior to Sunday service just to entertain me.
 If there's a time I need to be reminded of hope, warmth, good memories, God, or those I love: This is the song.
 As a Christian, I believe some of our principles are to bring hope to the hopeless and strength to the weak.
 If there was ever a song to sum up these principles, it's "I Won't Back Down."
 It's the anthem of my life.

 Kelli Sexton